-- 1. Create a new YAML configuration file named example-modified-alerting-rule.yaml in the openshift-monitoring namespace. - 2.
+- 1. Create a new YAML configuration file named example-modified-alerting-rule.yaml. - 2.
 Add an AlertRelabelConfig resource to the YAML file.
 The following example modifies the severity setting to critical for the default platform watchdog alerting rule:

+apiVersion: monitoring.openshift.io/v1

-apiVersion: monitoring.openshift.io/v1 kind: AlertRelabelConfig
+kind: AlertRelabelConfig

 metadata:

 name: watchdog

-namespace: openshift-monitoring
+namespace: openshift-monitoring 1

 spec:

 configs:

-- sourceLabels: [alertname,severity]
+- sourceLabels: [alertname,severity] 2

-regex: "Watchdog;none" 2
+regex: "Watchdog;none" 3

-targetLabel: severity 3
+targetLabel: severity 4

-replacement: critical 4
+replacement: critical 5

-action: Replace 5
+action: Replace 6

-The source labels for the values you want to modify.

-The regular expression against which the value of sourceLabels is matched.

-The target label of the value you want to modify.

-The relabel action that replaces the old value based on regex matching.
+- Ensure that the namespace is openshift-monitoring. - The source labels for the values you want to modify. - The regular expression against which the value of sourceLabels is matched. - The target label of the value you want to modify. - The new value to replace the target label. - The relabel action that replaces the old value based on regex matching.
 The default action is Replace.
 Other possible values are Keep, Drop, HashMod, LabelMap, LabelDrop, and LabelKeep.